 At that time, the pressure for the decriminalization of cannabis consume was still not so disseminated worldwide.
 Despite being so frequently used as a recretional drug, pot was still an illicit drug but authorities were choosing to turn a blind eye to it.

 After starting on the 'pull a little smoke' habit at age 23, he quickly became a heavy user.
 He was unlucky, as he soon had his first paranoid psychotic break, a devastating event that affects a small but significant percentage of potheads.
+Roberto came to my office for the first time after having had about three outbreaks, between which he tried to recover his productivity, his affective life, his studies, a life project.

 He then got drunk, associating alcoholic beverages, cocaine, and cannabis.